Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Methodology

-To characterise sketch-based motion patterns for interpolation, sketch-level correspondence is formulated between sketch keyframes.
-Specifically, a sketch keypoint matching and tracking mechanism is devised for this purpose, which assists in a cross-frame sketch understanding.
+To characterise sketch-based motion patterns for interpolation, stroke-level correspondence is formulated between sketch keyframes.
+A stroke keypoint matching and tracking mechanism is devised for this purpose, which assists in a cross-frame stroke understanding.

-\textbf{Point-wise matching} aims to produce a set of matched salient points between the input sketches in $I_0$ and $I_1$, encompassing a \textit{salient point identification} step for individual keyframes and a \textit{salient point matching} step between the paired keyframes.